FatNeutron/internship-2025/lit-review(very-rough-notes).md

 Formed just after few myr after the solar system formation with rapid accretion.(within 1-2 myr after [CAIs](https://en.wikipedia.org/wiki/Calcium%E2%80%93aluminium-rich_inclusion))

-HED (howardites, eucrites, and diogenites) meteorites are considered to be originated from Vesta.
+[HED meteorites](https://en.wikipedia.org/wiki/HED_meteorite) (howardites, eucrites, and diogenites) are considered to be originated from Vesta.
 Diogenites are derived from the lower crust or upper mantle, eucrites comes from basaltic surface flows or shallow intrusions.

 Heat released from $^{26}\text{Al}$ decay was enough for partial to extensive melting which lead to the formation of core(metallic iron towards center & silicate mantle and crust).

-## Modeling
+## Modeling Equation

 ##### 3D heat equation: